 If you don’t need EMS, use this line:

 This saves you some upper memory for device drivers.
+Here are some more tips for optimizing DOS memory.

 Disadvantages of extended memory